Summary: Should I buy VFV or VOO?

 An index fund is a type of mutual fund or exchange traded fund (ETF) that aims to mirror a particular market.
 Index funds contain a tiny piece of all the companies included in a particular market index (e.g., S&P 500 or the Dow Jones Industrial Average).

-Index funds offer a great vehicle to diversify your holdings, as your money is spread out across many companies in an index.
-Instead of having your eggs in one basket (one security), your eggs are spread out across multiple baskets.
+Index funds offer a great vehicle to diversify your holdings, as it spreads out your money across many companies in an index.
+Instead of placing all your eggs in one basket (one security), you spread them out across multiple baskets.

 What is Vanguard?